hotdaamn/asuswrt-merlin-wiki/IPv6-tunnelling.md

 Also make sure to enable Router Advertisement.
 This is what will automatically assign IPv6 addresses to your devices on your LAN, and provide them with routing information (a bit similar to what DHCP does for IPv4, but more advanced).

-The next step: you need to somehow tell Hurricane Electrics what your current IPv4 is.
+The next step: you need to somehow tell Hurricane Electric what your current IPv4 is.
 There are two methods.

 1) You can use the TunnelBroker option on the DDNS tab.
 Just like a regular Dynamic DNS service, this will take care of letting HE know about any IP change.